 So, let’s know some kind of liquid can ruin your car engine.
 Anything other than gasoline in the gas tank can ruin car engine.
 Putting Sugar, water, salt, and sticky liquid in a gas tank will clog up the fuel filter.

-What is a common car problem?
+What is the most common car failure?

 1. Warning Lights.
 A warning or check engine light is the most common issue for US car, truck and SUV owners.
 These lights illuminate when the vehicle’s ECU (engine control unit) detects an error code triggered by a sensor.